-Dolphin Road Business Park will continue to be protected for business use.
+Dolphin Road Business Park (as shown on the Policies Map) will continue to be protected for business use.
 Improvements and upgrades to meet modern business standards will be supported and encouraged.

 Development must respect the setting of the historic town centre and should not have an adverse impact on views or the setting of St Mary de Haura church.